BjornKennethHolmstrom/TiTo/README.md

 Getting Started

 Prerequisites
-- A modern web browser (Chrome, Firefox, Safari, or Edge)
+- A modern web browser (Chrome, Firefox, Safari, Opera or Edge)
 - An internet connection (for downloading only; the app works offline once downloaded)

 Installation